acul009/Swalin/Readme.md

 An Open-Source RMM-Software focused on ease of use and security.

+This Repository contains a prototype.
+I'm currently working on a proper implementation using rust.

 ## :warning: **WARNING** :warning:

-This code is not yet fit for production!!!
+This code is not fit for production!!!
 - The cryptographic implementation did not get any proper review
 - The system is still unstable
 - There is no proper logging or defense mechanism yet
+- The permission systen is not available or functional at the moment

 ## Goals